bakarhs/cloud_computing_aws/VPC/VPC.md

 Overall, route tables are an important tool for managing traffic routing within a VPC, improving network performance, flexibility, security, and management.
 They allow for the efficient and secure routing of network traffic between resources within a VPC, as well as to destinations outside the VPC.

+## NACL

+These are on a subnet level, and the difference between an NACL and a security group is that you must specify on both inbound and outbound rules in a NACL but on security groups you just have to specify the inbound rules.

 # Creating a virtual private cloud

 ![img_7.png](img_7.png)